JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

 pkgver=0.15.31 # renovate: datasource=github-tags depName=Azure/bicep
 ```

-Here I’m configuring Renovate to use the [`github-tags`](https://docs.renovatebot.com/modules/datasource/github-tags/) datasource and to look in the [Azure/bicep GitHub repository](https://github.com/Azure/bicep) for new versions.
-That means it’ll look in the [list of tags in that repository](https://github.com/Azure/bicep/tags) for any new versions.
+Here I’m configuring Renovate to use the [`github-tags`](https://docs.renovatebot.com/modules/datasource/github-tags/) datasource and to look in the [`Azure/bicep` GitHub repository](https://github.com/Azure/bicep) for new versions.
+That means it’ll look in the [list of tags for the `Azure/bicep` repository](https://github.com/Azure/bicep/tags) for any new versions.
 If Renovate finds any new versions, it’ll automatically update the `PKGBUILD` and open a pull request with the updated version.

 So I’ve automated the `PKGBUILD` update, but that’s only half of the work.
 The checksums and `.SRCINFO` must be updated before pushing to the AUR.
-Unfortunately, Renovate can’t do that ([yet](https://github.com/renovatebot/renovate/tree/feat/arch-linux-manager)), but GitHub Actions can!
+Unfortunately, Renovate can’t do that (yet, see [Renovate issue #16923](https://github.com/renovatebot/renovate/issues/16923)), but GitHub Actions can!

 ## Updating checksums and `.SRCINFO` with GitHub Actions